Slaughden Three Mariners

-Coastal pub on narrow shingle spit just south of Aldeburgh town centre which has since been lost to sea.
-The Three Mariners was the last building left as the sea destroyed this once-prosperous village.
+A coastal pub on a narrow shingle spit just south of Aldeburgh town centre, which has since been lost to the sea.
+The Three Mariners was the last building left as the sea destroyed this once-prosperous town.

 According to the 1912 Woodbridge licensing records, the Three Mariners' license was granted in 1790.
 Whether this is when it was first licensed or when it got a full (ie not just beer) license isn't known.
 No request for license renewal was lodged in 1918, giving us a good clue as to when it finally fell into the sea.

 The pub originally faced a salt marsh on the bank of the Alde river with its back to the sea.
 The pub's sign (now in Aldeburgh Museum) was a whale's shoulder bone.